tink-crypto/tink/docs/CMAKE-HOWTO.md

     target_link_libraries(your_app tink::static)

 NOTE: You need at least CMake 3.5 to build Tink and its dependencies.
+NOTE2: "set(CMAKE_CXX_STANDARD_REQUIRED ON)" Required to propagate your settings, Tink uses as fallback CMAKE_CXX_STANDARD 11, use "set(TINK_CXX_STANDARD XX)" to specify a different one.

 Include Tink headers in `your_app.cc` as follows: